ayanahm/simple-csv-transformer/README.md

 and prints optionally with a locale.
 Requires parameters:

+`Parameters:`
-`source-locale` the locale to use when parsing the big decimal `target-locale` optional. the locale to use when printing the parsed big decimal If not provided, default .toString implementation is used which will print in scientific notation.
+* `source-locale`: The locale to use when parsing the big decimal
+* `target-locale`: Optional.
+The locale to use when printing the parsed big decimal.
+If not provided, default `.toString` implementation is used which will print in scientific notation.

 Snippet:
 ```xml